© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wickham Bishops timber trestle railway viaduct is a scheduled monument protected by Historic England under reference 1002126.
 View the official record →

-Wickham Bishops timber trestle railway viaduct is a Victorian-era railway structure located in Essex, England.
+Wickham Bishops timber trestle railway viaduct is a surviving example of Victorian railway infrastructure located in Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002126.

 Wickham Bishops timber trestle railway viaduct is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002126.